xidruk/computer-networking/readme.md

 ### Application Layer Protocols

 The **Application Layer** is the topmost layer in the network protocol stack, where protocols enable direct interaction between software applications and the network.
-This layer provides services that humans and applications use daily—from browsing websites to sending emails and streaming videos.
+This layer provides services that humans and applications use daily from browsing websites to sending emails and streaming videos.
 Instead of dealing with raw IP addresses and low-level connections, Application Layer protocols abstract these complexities into user-friendly services.

 Key characteristics of the Application Layer:
 - **User-Facing**: Provides interfaces and services directly accessible to end users and applications